What is an ISA?

 The alternatives to ISAs

+Fixed rate bonds can be a good alternative to ISAs, especially if you’re a long-term saver.
 They typically offer competitive interest rates in return for locking away your money for a set period, usually between six months and five years.
 Generally speaking, the longer the term, the higher the interest you’ll receive at the end.
-You can read more about the differences between fixed rate bonds and ISA on our website.
+You can read more about the differences between fixed rate bonds and ISAs on our website.

 If you’d like a little more flexibility, a notice account may be a suitable option.
-These accounts still offer a competitive interest rate but they allow you to withdraw your savings after a set notice period.
+These accounts still offer a competitive interest rate, but they allow you to withdraw your savings after a set notice period.
 The notice period can vary depending on the account, but it’s typically between 30 and 90 days.

 Opening a savings account at Raisin UK